Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Linear Regression Experiments

 \subsection{Pretraining over the mixture (\texorpdfstring{$\mixturedist$}{Dmix})}

 We know that web-scale pretraining data is heavy-tailed, consisting of some important tasks seen often (similar to $\discretedist$), as well a large number of diverse tasks each seen rarely (similar to $\contdist$).
-To best model this structure, we consider the mixture of the continuous and discrete distributions, which we refer to as the ``mixture distribution'' for a scalar $\alpha$.
+To best model this structure, we consider the ``mixture distribution'' for a scalar $\alpha$.
 The Bayes optimal estimator for this mixture distribution takes the form

-where $\trueposterior$ is the posterior probability that the prompt $X, y$ was sampled from $\discretedist$ (complete expression and derivation in \refapp{mix_bayes_derivation}).
-Intuitively, the Bayes optimal predictor utilizes ridge regression to get $\wcontopt$ and discrete regression to get $\wdiscopt$ which it appropriately weights by the posterior.
+where $\trueposterior$ is the posterior that $X, y$ was sampled from $\discretedist$ (expression in \refapp{mix_bayes_derivation}).
+Intuitively, this predictor utilizes ridge regression to get $\wcontopt$ and discrete regression to get $\wdiscopt$ which it appropriately weights by the posterior.
 We refer to this solution as \emph{mixture regression}.

-\paragraph{Mixture regression demonstrates a trade-off.} For a given $\alpha$, we measure model performance by evaluating its loss on the continuous and discrete distributions.
-For mixture regression, there is a natural trade-off between performance on these distributions based on the prior determined by $\alpha$ as pictured by the black curve in \reffig{tradeoff}.
-For $\alpha$ close to $0$, mixture regression heavily weights ridge regression, while for $\alpha$ close to $1$, it weights discrete regression.
-For intermediate $\alpha$, mixture regression can utilize the posterior to infer the distribution and get low loss on both $\contdist$ and $\discretedist$.
+\paragraph{Mixture regression demonstrates a trade-off.} We measure performance by evaluating loss on the continuous and discrete distributions, and we find a natural trade-off between performance on these distributions determined by the prior $\alpha$ (\reffig{tradeoff}, black curve).
+Mixture regression weights ridge regression for $\alpha$ close to $0$ and discrete regression for $\alpha$ close to $1$.
+For intermediate $\alpha$, mixture regression can utilize the posterior to infer the distribution and get low loss on both $\contdist$ and $\discretedist$ (\refapp{task-ambiguity} discusses mixture regression's ability to infer the distribution in more detail).

-\paragraph{Pretrained models approach mixture regression.} We can similarly measure the loss of transformers evaluated on the continuous and discrete distributions.
-We find that as we train models for longer on the mixture distribution, they approach the Bayes-optimal solution of mixture regression for the respective $\alpha$.
+\paragraph{Pretrained models approach mixture regression.} As we train models on the mixture distribution, they approach the Bayes-optimal solution of mixture regression for the respective $\alpha$.
 However, this convergence is very slow, especially for smaller values like $\alpha=0.2$.
-Moreover, even a converged model is bounded in how well it can perform on the discrete distribution due to the trade-off presented by mixture regression.
+Moreover, the trade-off bounds how well a converged model can do on the discrete distribution.